sridharshini1/cloudnetworking-config-solutions/README.md

 ## Introduction

-This repository leverages pre-built Terraform templates to streamline the setup and management of Google Cloud's networking infrastructure.
+This repository leverages pre-built terraform templates to streamline the setup and management of Google Cloud's networking infrastructure.
 This project accelerates your access to managed services like AlloyDB, GKE, Vertex AI services, Cloud SQL and Memorystore for Redis Clusters while maintaining robust security boundaries between your on-premises resources and the cloud environment.
 By defining role-based stages, the solution ensures that only authorized users can modify specific network components, adhering to the principle of least privilege and enhancing overall security.

 ### Project Goals